tigoe/LightProjects/docs/color-spaces-color-temp.md

 For a partial glossary ofthe physical properties of light, see the [lighting terminology page](https://itp.nyu.edu/classes/light/lighting-terminology/) from my class on light and interactivity.

 For a great set of principles of light to consider in lighting design -— illuminance, luminance, color and temperature, height, density, and direction and distribution —- see _[Architectural Lighting: Designing With Light And Space (Architecture Briefs))](https://books.google.com/books/about/Architectural_Lighting.html?id=3QJlJPIX8-sC)_ by Herve Descottes with Ceclia E. Ramos.

+For more details on the conversion from RGB and RGBW to HSI, see Saiko LED's [Why Every LED Light Should Be Using HSI](https://blog.saikoled.com/post/43693602826/why-every-led-light-should-be-using-hsi) blog post, along with [How to Convert From HSI to RGB-White](https://blog.saikoled.com/post/44677718712/how-to-convert-from-hsi-to-rgb-white).
+These are engineering-heavy, but informative.
+Their explanation is the basis of my [ColorConverter library](https://github.com/tigoe/ColorConverter).